 For more inspiration read Toni Broome’s Top 10 Free Things to do in Brisbane City.

-Coffs Harbour to Brisbane encapsulates the east coast of northern New South Wales and South-East Queensland and offers diverse destinations and experiences.
+Coffs Harbour to Brisbane by car is a trip that encapsulates the east coast of northern New South Wales and South-East Queensland and offers diverse destinations and experiences.
 The highway is usually great although the older concrete sections have that repetitive annoying bumpity bump – but that doesn’t last long.
 Then there are the tourist drives which get off the main highway and take you through country towns, by paddocks with grazing animals and tall trees or lead to deserted beaches.
 Pack your bags!

 Pin this for others to see.